Doocey/tyne-time/src/content/posts/2011-11-13-graham-carr-labels-mike-ashley-derek-llambias-as-fantastic-people-to-work-for.md

 ---
-title: 'Graham Carr labels Mike Ashley & Derek Llambias as “fantastic people to work for”'
+title: "Graham Carr labels Mike Ashley & Derek Llambias as “fantastic people to work for”"
 author: Kevin Doocey
 type: post
 date: 2011-11-13T12:01:01+00:00
-excerpt: 'Despite the extraordinary outburst by Derek Llambias last night Graham Carr has only positive things to say about the two men that run this football club; Mike Ashley & Derek Llambias..'
+excerpt: "Despite the extraordinary outburst by Derek Llambias last night Graham Carr has only positive things to say about the two men that run this football club; Mike Ashley & Derek Llambias.."
 url: /2011/11/13/graham-carr-labels-mike-ashley-derek-llambias-as-fantastic-people-to-work-for/
 categories:
   - Derek Llambias